 "We recognized that there was so much going on across the Mass General Brigham ecosystem that we needed a coordinated effort to manage all of the different solutions that were being investigated," says Dr. Walt, a medical diagnostics researcher at the Brigham and the Wyss Institute.
 "The MGB Center for COVID Innovation was created as a vehicle to promote collaboration among all of the institutions and individuals within them who are addressing this challenging crisis."

-Rolling out in four phases, the MGBCCI recently launched the devices and diagnostics units and will soon follow with data and therapeutics.
+Rolling out in four phases, the MGBCCI launched the devices and diagnostics units in late March and early April and recently launched data analytics and therapeutics.
 Within each program area, hospital leaders oversee hundreds of scientists, engineers and clinicians across the Brigham and MGH, the Brigham Research Institute, the Wyss Institute, academic institutions and life sciences and biotech companies.

-"Each program area consists of working groups that are in close contact with researchers, clinicians and MGB incident command centers to understand what solutions are needed most.
+"Each program area consists of working groups that are in close contact with researchers, clinicians and hospital leaders to understand unmet needs and what solutions are needed most.
 Once these working groups understand the unmet needs, they conduct 'horizon scanning,' applying stringent criteria to build lists of potential solutions that may help combat the COVID-19 pandemic," says Dr. Walt.

 The MGBCCI's devices program, led by Dr. Tearney, was the first to launch.
 It focuses on immediate needs surrounding personal protective equipment (PPE), such as respirators, face masks, face shields, nasal swabs, and how they might be sterilized and reused.
 These efforts run in parallel to the Brigham's development of innovative protective materials in the fight against COVID-19.